Uni Room Ideas – Top Interior Design Tips For Saving Space

-While studio apartments offer an affordable accommodation solution for the students, fitting three living spaces into one can throw up interior design dilemmas.
+While studio apartments offer an affordable accommodation solution for students and city-dwellers, fitting three living spaces into one can throw up interior design dilemmas.
 With limited space to play with, creating an open, clutter-free and inviting area is a challenge.
 Interior designers have mapped out the blueprint to tackle the small-space conundrum.
 But where to begin?
 From tips on studio flat design to modern small living room ideas, our guide will help you improve dorm room decor and turn your small space into a home.

 1. Light Up The Room